Caravana de Campeones (2009): Storylines

 The event featured five professional wrestling matches with different wrestlers involved in pre-existing scripted feuds, plots and storylines.
 Wrestlers portrayed themselves as either heels (referred to as rudos in Mexico, those that portray the "bad guys") or faces (técnicos in Mexico, the "good guy" characters) as they follow a series of tension-building events, which culminated in wrestling matches.

 On December 17, 2008 Los Terrible Cerebros ("The Terrible Brains"), the team of Black Terry, Cerebro Negro and Dr. Cerebro defeated Los Oficiales (Oficial 911, Oficial AK-47 and Oficial Fierro) to win the Distrito Federal Trios Championship, ending Los Oficiales reign after 507 days.
 Since winning the championship Los Terrible Cerebros successfully defended the Distrito Federal Trios Championship against the trio of Barba Roja, Capitan Muerte and Pirata Morgan Jr. on January 15, 2009 and then against the trio of Chico Chele and Los Gemelo Fantastico ("The Fantastic Twins", Gemelo Fantastico I and Gemelo Fantastico II) on February 1.
-During the latter championship bout Gemelo Fantastico II was injured when he landed wrong doing a move.
+During the latter championship bout Gemelo Fantastico II was injured when he landed wrong performing a move.
 IWRG use the real life injury to create a storyline where Gemelo Fantastico I searched for two tag team partners to take on Los Terrible Cereros at the 2009 Caravana de Campeones show.

 After being introduced at the 2008 Caravana de Campeones show the IWRG Intercontinental Lightweight Championship initial champion Freelance lost the championship to Japanese wrestler Tetsuya Bushi on February 8, 2009 during an IWRG show.
 Following the title change tecnico Zatura was named the next challenger and announced that he would get his title match at the Caravana de Campeones show.